Facebooktwitterredditpinterestlinkedintumblr

 The main reason why 5ms response time is good for gaming is that it is fast enough to deliver a clear image.
 This means that you will be able to see the action taking place on the screen without any lag or blurring.

 Additionally, a 5ms response time is fast enough to provide smooth gameplay.
 This means that you will be able to enjoy your games without any lag or choppiness.
-There are faster response times available, but they may not provide the same level of clarity or smoothness.
+There are faster response times, but they may not provide the same clarity or smoothness.
 Ultimately, it is up to you to decide if a faster response time is worth the extra cost.

 Is 5ms Good For 60Hz?

 The simple answer is yes, 5ms is good for 60Hz.
-In fact, it’s pretty much the standard response time for most monitors these days.
-However, there are a few things to keep in mind before making your purchase.
+It’s pretty much the standard response time for most monitors these days.
+However, there are a few things to remember before making your purchase.

 First, 5ms is the response time for a single pixel.
 So, if you’re looking at a monitor with a resolution of 1920×1080, that means there are over 2 million pixels on the screen.
 Even with a fast response time, there will be some ghosting and blurring of fast-moving objects.

-Second, keep in mind that the advertised response time is usually the “best case” scenario.
+Second, remember that the advertised response time is usually the “best case” scenario.
 In reality, you’ll probably see a slightly slower response time.

 Is 5ms Good For Fortnite?

-5ms is not a bad response time, but there are monitors out there with much faster response times that can be beneficial for fast-paced games like Fortnite.
-If you’re looking for a competitive edge, a faster response time can make a difference.
+5ms is not a bad response time, but there are monitors out there with much faster response times that can benefit fast-paced games like Fortnite.
+A faster response time can make a difference if you’re looking for a competitive edge.

-However, 5ms is still fast enough for most people and won’t be a hindrance to your gaming.
+However, 5ms is still fast enough for most people and won’t hinder your gaming.

 Is A 1ms Response Time Good?